U.S. Oil Production Being Grossly Underestimated By Energy Department

 Conclusions

-The EIA continues to greatly underestimated U.S. crude oil production.
-In my opinion, the U.S. crude production will offset OPEC's cuts much faster than the EIA has forecasted.
+The EIA continues to greatly underestimate U.S. crude oil production.
+In my opinion, U.S. crude production will offset OPEC's cuts much faster than the EIA has forecasted.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.